Rest API and Python API Documentation

 GET /rest/valis/{vali-id}/

-Similarly, you can use the methods to retrieve/update or post different objects such as components, tags, valis, textvalis, requirements, specifications, verification methods, etc. You can search for the endpoints on the rest page.
+Similarly, you can use the methods to retrieve/update or post different objects such as Blocks, tags, valis, textvalis, requirements, specifications, verification methods, etc. You can search for the endpoints on the rest page.

 Filtering objects for projects